rpwoodbu/mosh-chrome/README.md

     $ ./build.sh dev

-  The first time this is run, this will download and build all dependencies (except Bazel, of course).
+  The first time this is run, this will download and build most of the dependencies, including Bazel, the build system.
 This can take a while, so be patient.
-Don't expect status updates for a minute or two at a time in some cases.
 Subsequent builds will be extremely fast; Bazel excels at doing incremental builds.

   Don't be alarmed if you see a few warnings.
 In particular, the linker may complain about duplicated symbols.